glennga/hoku/README.md

 determining a rotation given vector observations in both frame.
 For every instance where Wahba's problem occurs, this method will be applied.

-TODO: Add the actual link for the premade database.
 The `nibble.db` database holds all the data each identification method will reference (the catalog).
 The link [here](https://drive.google.com/file/d/14ZOKBnu3MJV_Fiw9LmygzdUokeYpNVVz/view?usp=sharing) provides this database with the given parameters: